-A court is unlikely to prevent the enforcement of an adjudication determination.
-Generally such applications must be made to the Supreme Court and are expensive and difficult to win.
+A court is most likely to enforce an adjudication determination.
+Generally an application not to enforce (e.g. by seeking an injunction) must be made to the Supreme Court and are expensive and difficult to win.
 However some grounds on which a court may intervene include:

 - there was no construction contract (within the meaning of the Act) between the parties;

 - the respondent was not served with a payment claim under the Act;

 - within the requirements of the Act, the adjudicator failed to treat any party fairly (natural justice).

 Generally adjudicator error, unless it goes to jurisdiction, is insufficient to attract court intervention.
 In most cases it is quicker and more cost effective to comply with the adjudication determination and sue separately for repayment of any alleged overpayment.
 In all such matters legal advice should be taken from a lawyer who is familiar with the building and construction industry and the Act.

 A respondent who is dissatisfied with the adjudicator's determination and has paid the amount due to the claimant has the option of suing separately (or exercising any other dispute resolution rights as described in the contract) for repayment of any alleged overpayment.
 However it is the respondent (not the claimant) who is now "out of pocket" and must prove the case, with all the prospects of the delay, cost and stress involved.